 Companies to Embrace New Business Models that Favor Automation and Analytics

-Supply chain/sourcing agility, contingent workforce management, and horizontal automation will become more substantial business priorities.
+Supply chain/sourcing agility, contingent workforce management, and horizontal automation become more substantial business priorities.

-Digitalization and automation will enable companies to both ensure continuity and remain competitive.
+Digitalisation and automation will enable companies to ensure continuity and remain competitive.

 Singapore companies are unique in many ways as compared to our regional and global competitors.